 Boost immunity with a healthy diet and proper hygiene.

-Role of a Gastroenterologist during Monsoon:
+Role of a Gastroenterologist during Monsoon

 Many monsoon diseases affect the digestive system directly or indirectly.
 If you experience persistent abdominal pain, vomiting, diarrhea, or jaundice during the monsoon, consult a specialist immediately.